Club Soda vs Sparkling Water: What's the Difference?

 The main difference between club soda and sparkling water lies in their mineral content.
 Although both are artificially infused with carbon dioxide, club soda takes it a step further by infusing additional minerals.

 When choosing a fizzy drink, many people often wonder about the distinction between club soda and sparkling water.
-Though they may look similar, there are key differences that set them apart.

 Ingredients in club soda